War of 1912: Suppression

 copper mines, railroads and trains.
-The Afro-Cubans attacked the Marines only once, at El Cuero, but were repulsed without casualties on either side.
-President Gómez offered amnesty to any of the rebels who surrendered by 22 June, but Estenoz continued to fight with a few hundred men, though most of the rebels surrendered.
-By the end of June, the majority had returned to their homes.
+The Afro-Cuban rebels attacked the Marines only once, at El Cuero, but were repulsed without casualties on either side.

+President Gómez offered amnesty to any of the rebels who surrendered by 22 June, but Estenoz continued to fight with a few hundred men, even though most of the rebels surrendered.
+By the end of June, the majority of the rebels had returned to their homes, abandoning the rebellion.
 Estenoz was killed by government forces who shot him in the back of the head at Miraca on 27 June.

+Photo of the crowd at the burial of Pedro Ivonnet, Cuba, 1912.

 Estenoz's death splintered the rebel army into small factions which were soon defeated.
-The most important faction was that of Pedro Ivonnet, who led his forces into the mountains to wage a guerrilla war, but he was driven out by the middle of July.
+The most important faction was that of Pedro Ivonnet, who led his forces into the forests and mountains to wage a guerrilla war.
+However, he was driven out by the middle of July.
 Ivonnet surrendered on July 18, 1912, but was killed, reportedly while "trying to escape".

 Aftermath

-Following Ivonnet's surrender, Gómez announced that the American Marines were no longer needed and they began to withdraw, first to the naval base at Guantanamo and then to stations in the United States.
+Following Ivonnet's surrender, Gómez announced that the United States Marines were no longer needed.
+The Marines then began to withdraw, first to the naval base at Guantanamo and then to military bases in the United States.
 The last Marines to leave Cuba embarked on the USS Prairie on 2 August.
 The Afro-Cubans suffered between 3,000 and 6,000 casualties, both combatants and non-combatants, and the results of the rebellion were disastrous.
 The Independent Party of Color was dissolved and conditions in Cuba remained unchanged.